ycardon/gigaset-elements-proxy/README.md

 - logging mqtt connection errors
 - basestation event now returns the mode of the alarm mode instead of true for home

+### v1.4 Happy new year (11 january 2019)

+- fire an mqtt event when an alarm is trigered

 ## credits